 The importance of the video streaming feature is to let users record videos and events, and share them in real-time which will be more like live streaming.
 Users are also able to add stickers, emojis, filters, texts, and music directly during their live stream.

-In fact, live streaming combined with other functionalities is a continuing trend that enhances the marketing experience and allows to push further promotional features.
+In fact, live streaming combined with other functionalities is a continuing trend that enhances the marketing experience and allows further promotional features.

 Live streaming & e-commerce